 Another Home Assistant application for Windows

 While we Windows users are currently missing out on a native application, Home Assistant Desktop joins other applications such as the mighty IOT Link to the benefit of us.
-It would be nice to be able to replace all the individual applications with a single native solution but for the time being, I think we will be able to live with what we’ve got.
+It would be nice to be able to replace all the individual applications with a single native solution, but for now, I think we will be able to live with what we’ve got.